This family winery proves to be a perfect oasis during our road trip through the mountains.

 The 2020 Wildfire Rosé was next.
 Although billed as a Provence-style rosé, this is made with Cabernet Sauvignon and so is a bit heartier than the French wine.
 Fleshy flavors of strawberry and kiwi combine in total refreshment.
 The wine on the inside is matched with a very cool label of a horse (with wildfire in its eyes).

 Next in the tasting flight was Sofia, a white Port-style wine.
-It is named for Sofia Lilly, who along with father Frank, handles the winemaking duties.
+It is named for Sofia Lilly, who along with her father Frank, handles the winemaking duties.
 Just recently I tried my first white Port and wanted to see how this one stacked up.
 This is fortified estate Petit Manseng.
 I found the flavors to be delightfully light with the accent on tropical fruit.

 The only red I tasted was the Patriot Red and it was my favorite wine.
 A 50-50 blend of Cabernet Sauvignon and Merlot, this dazzled us with succulent fruit and a smooth finish.

 I will be chastised for this by my friend Arthur Barham (of Merlot2Muscadine), but I wasn’t looking forward to the last wine – a 2019 Muscadine.
-Mark, our very helpful tasting room server, quickly assured me that this was a dry Muscadine and made from the Scuppernong variety.
+Mark, our very helpful tasting room server, quickly assured me that this was a dry Muscadine made from the Scuppernong variety.
 Well, he was right.
 The wine was light, dry, and cooling with a flavor that reminded me the the Labrusca wines made in Ohio and New York from Catawba and Niagara grapes.

 No comments: